19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (8) In this section —

-(a) a reference to an excepted non‑compliant vehicle is a reference to a non‑compliant bicycle, a non‑compliant PAB or a non‑compliant personal mobility device of a prescribed model or description; and
+(a) a reference to an excepted non‑compliant vehicle is a reference to a non‑compliant bicycle, a non‑compliant PAB, a non-compliant personal mobility device or a non-compliant mobility vehicle of a prescribed model or description; and

+[Act 38 of 2018 wef 01/02/2019]

 (b) “sell” includes causing or authorising a person to sell.